NEONScience/neon-data-institute-2016/_posts/institute-materials/day2_tuesday/2016-06-20-classify-raster-threshold-R.md

     # assign chm values of 0 to NA
     chm[chm==0] <- NA

-    # do the numbers look reasonable?
-60 m is tall for a tree, but
+    # do the values in the data look reasonable?
-    # this is Ponderosa pine territory (I think), so not out of the question.
     plot(chm,
          main="Canopy Height \n LowerTeakettle, California")